 The chapel hour begins at 10:20 a.m.
-Students arriving after 10:20am but before 10:30am may scan in at the iPads at the front of the chapel.
-Students arriving after 10:30am will not receive credit.
-If you do not have a smart phone or forgot it, you must work with the Campus Ministries Office to work out a solution.
+Students arriving after 10:20am but before 10:30am may scan in at the iPads at the front of the chapel If you do not have a smart phone, student ID, or forgot it, you must work with the Spiritual Life Office to work out a solution.
 It is your responsibility to set up this conversation.